 Chronology for the Kīlauea Volcano’s 2018 lower East Rift Zone eruption and summit collapse

-The LERZ eruption lasted only about 3 months, but in that short period of time a LOT of things happened.
-Below you can read a chronology [source: USGS] of the events associated with the summit collapse the the LERZ eruption.
+The LERZ eruption lasted only about 3 months, but in that short period of time A LOT of things happened.
+Below you can read a chronology [source: USGS] of the events associated with the summit collapse to the LERZ eruption.
 Below the chronology you can find a useful infographic showing just how much the Halema’uma’u summit has changed.

 - April 30: Long-term Puʻu ʻŌʻō eruptive vent collapses; magma begins moving down the rift zone toward Puna

 - May 1: HVO issues notice of potential eruptive activity on Kīlauea’s lower East Rift Zone (LERZ); Deflation of Kīlauea’s summit begins; Halemaʻumaʻu lava lake starts to drop